colosseum-wiot/colosseum-school-2022/cellular-assignment/README.md

 1. Connect to Colosseum VPN (instructions [here](https://colosseumneu.freshdesk.com/support/solutions/articles/61000285824-cisco-anyconnect-remote-vpn-access) and login to [Colosseum website](https://experiments.colosseum.net)).
 2. Make a reservation with two SRNs with the `srslte-20-04` image (see instructions on [Making a Reservation](https://colosseumneu.freshdesk.com/en/support/solutions/articles/61000253463-making-a-reservation-interactive-and-batch-mode-)).
 Call the reservation in a meaningful way (e.g., your name).
 Two hours should suffice.
 3. In the reservation page, you can find the assigned SRNs/nodes and their hostnames by hovering over nodes.
 At your scheduled reservation time, open four terminals (two for each node).
 As a convention, the SRN with the lowest ID will be used as a base station; the other SRN as User Equipment (UE).
-Now, ssh into the assigned Colosseum SRNs[^1]<sup>,</sup>[^2]
+Now, ssh as `root` user into the assigned Colosseum SRNs:[^1] `ssh root@<srn-hostname>` (The password for the `srslte-20-04` container is `ChangeMe`.[^2])
-(see instructions on [Logging into an SRN](https://colosseumneu.freshdesk.com/en/support/solutions/articles/61000253366-logging-into-an-srn)): `ssh <srn-hostname>`
 4. In one of the terminals, run the following command to start a Colosseum Radio-frequency (RF) scenario through the Colosseum CLI API (see instructions [here](https://colosseumneu.freshdesk.com/en/support/solutions/articles/61000253397-colosseum-cli)): `colosseumcli rf start 1009 -c`.
 When the scenario starts, an output similar to the following is returned (time is in UTC):

 ```